Lotions, creams, body butters, and moisturisers.

-How to Make Cream
+How to make cream

-All of the recipes are simple and easy to create; they don’t require special equipment, and most of it you can find in your own kitchen.
+All of the recipes are simple and easy to create; they don’t require special equipment and most of it you can find in your own kitchen.

-Throughout our recipes we do switch between listing ingredients in volume and weight.
+Throughout our recipes, we do switch between listing ingredients in volume and weight.

-Beyond a good set of scales, for the home crafter your equipment does not have to be expensive.
+Beyond a good set of scales for the home crafter, your equipment does not have to be expensive.

-Before you begin you need to have good personal hygiene and sterilization practices in place, so ensure that you thoroughly sterilize everything with isopropyl alcohol.
+Before you begin, you need to have good personal hygiene and sterilisation practices in place, so ensure that you thoroughly sterilize everything with isopropyl alcohol.

-The following information lists all the equipment you need, before you learn how to make cream.
+The following information lists all the equipment you need before you learn how to make cream.

-- You will need to have handy 2 x double boilers, otherwise known as bain maries.You don’t want to heat the delicate ingredients directly on the heat.
+- You will need to have handy 2 x double boilers, otherwise known as bain-marie, as you don’t want to heat the delicate ingredients directly on the heat.
 Failing that, why not create your own double boiler, by first filling a large saucepan with water.
-Then place your ingredients in a heat proof bowl, or Pyrex jug, sit it in the pan and simmer your water until its reached the required temperature.
+Then, place your ingredients in a heatproof bowl or Pyrex jug, sit it in the pan, and simmer your water until it reaches the required temperature.
 For more information on formulating the different phases, click here

 - You will also need a selection of different sized stainless steel pans

-- Your labels and marker pens
+- Labels and marker pens

 - A calculator will always come in handy

 - Always have a couple of heatproof glass measuring jugs handy

-- A selection of heat resistant metal or glass bowls
+- A selection of heat-resistant metal or glass bowls

 - A metal sieve is always useful

-- Funnels to pour lotion into bottles
+- Funnels to pour the lotion into bottles

-- A notebook and marking pens for the recipes, you will need to write down every formula you create
+- A notebook and marking pens for the recipes; you will need to write down every formula you create

-- Obviously you are going to need jars and bottles for your formulas
+- Jars and bottles for the formulas